-- Define and identify the different types of domestic violence. - Identify the signs of domestic violence. - Demonstrate how to stay safe in times of conflict by listening to the inner SPARK. - List the main components of a healthy relationship.
+- Define and identify the different types of domestic violence. - Identify the signs of domestic violence. - Demonstrate how to stay safe in times of conflict by understanding the SPARK in us all. - List the main components of a healthy relationship.

-Your Relationships, Your Values, Your Boundaries
+Your Values, Your Relationships, Your Decisions

-- Define the meaning of Values and Boundaries. - Identify the relationship between their Values and their personal and sexual Boundaries. - Develop a personalized Relationship Value-Boundary Code.
+- Define the terms of Values and Boundaries. - Identify the relationship between Values and personal and sexual Boundaries. - Develop a personalized "Relationship Value-Boundary Code."